 P.S.
 Colour of item may slightly vary due to camera flash and light conditions.
-Some karas may have negligible small black grinding mark on the kara joint.
-This is always seen on all karas as most of the Kara making/shaping work is done by hands.
-However, this do not affect the qualty/look of karas.
+Some kara may have negligible small black grinding mark on the kara joint.
+This is always seen on all kara as most of the Kara making/shaping work is done by hands.
+However, this do not affect the quality/look of kara.

 Region/ Culture: Punjab/Sikh/Singhs/Khalsa

 Main Material: SARBLOH STEEL/IRON